-As a Community Benefit Society (or BenCom), Keynsham Community Energy's focus is on community investment in renewable energy – building solar arrays and other renewable energy technologies in Keynsham that are funded by members of our community.
+As a Community Benefit Society, we focus on community investment in renewable energy – building solar arrays and other renewable energy technologies in Keynsham that are funded by members of our community.

 The idea is beautifully simple.
-We develop a project and members of our community put in some money to fund it, in the form of shares.
-The profit that we make from selling this clean, green electricity is then distributed through our community fund to help tackle fuel poverty in Keynsham.
+We develop renewable energy projects and members of our community help fund them by taking out shares.
+The profit we make from selling this clean, green electricity is then distributed through our community fund to help tackle fuel poverty in Keynsham.

 Read our KCE rules to find out how we're governed.

 Investors get a great return on their investment.

 Local business owners and landlords get cheap electricity.